azix-khan/Expense-Tracker/README.md

 # Expenses Tracker App

-A Daily Expenses Tracker App built from scratch using Flutter, Bloc, and Firebase.
+A Daily Expenses Tracker App built using Flutter, Bloc, and Firebase.

 ## 🚀 Features